-The GASB strongly disagrees with the IASB's proposal that if a parent of an investment entity is not itself an investment entity it is required to consolidate the controlled entities held through subsidiaries that are investment entities themselves.
-Given a consensus that fair value measurement on the level of the investment entity provides more decision-useful information, we do not find the arguments for a consolidation on the level of a parent entity convincing.
-We believe retaining the investment entity accounting to be the more adequate accounting treatment also on the parent entity level and regardless of whether the parent entity is an investment entity or not.
-Besides, our proposal would avoid undue burden and undue costs of consolidating the investment that is not consolidated on the subsidiary level.
-Finally, we note that current US-GAAP as well as the recently published FASB ED would require a non-investment parent entity to retain the investment entity accounting in its consolidated financial statements.
+The GASB strongly disagrees with the IASB's proposal that if a parent of an investment entity is not itself an investment entity it should bejs required to consolidate the controlled entities held through subsidiaries that are investment entities themselves.
+Given that there is a consensus that the measurement at fair value measurement on the level of the investment entity provides more decision-useful information on the level of the investment entity, we do not find the arguments for a consolidation on the level of a parent entity convincing.
+We believe retaining the investment entity accounting (fair value measurement) in the financial statements of a parent entity to be the more adequate accounting treatment also on the parent entity level and regardless of whether the parent entity is an investment entity or not.
+That includes those parent entities that are non-investment parent entities.
+Furthermore, this reguirement Besides, our proposal would lead avoid undue burden and undue costs on the entities as there will not only be the cost of measuring the investments at fair value but - in addition - the cost of consolidating the investment that is not consolidated on the subsidiary level.
+Finally, \text{\text{\text{W}}we note that current US-GAAP as well as the recently published FASB ED would require a non-investment parent entity to retain the investment entity accounting in its consolidated financial statements.

 We do not concur with the IASB's conclusion that the "potential accounting inconsistencies and possibilities for abuse" (as laid out in BC20) outweigh the benefits of providing more decision-useful information in the parent entity's consolidated financial statements.
-Assuming that the fair value measurement applied by the investment entity results in more decision-useful information, it is also likely - as acknowledged by the IASB (see BC20) - that retaining this accounting provides more decision-useful information on the parent entity level too, since the characteristics of that (controlled) investment are identical.
+Assuming that the fair value measurement of controlled investees applied by the investment entity results in more decision-useful information, it is also likely - as acknowledged by the IASB (see BC20) - that retaining this accounting in the consolidated financial statements of the parent entity provides more decision-useful information on the parent entity level too, since the characteristics of that (controlled) investment have not changedare identical.

-We do not agree, either, with the IASB that "in most cases, investment entities would have investment entity parents" (BC20).
-It has been brought to our attention that there will be a significant number of cases in which the parent entity is not an investment entity itself (e.g. banks or corporations with venture capital activities).
+We do not agree, either, with tThe IASB beliefves that the restriction of the proposed accounting will not be a major concern as "in most cases, investment entities would have investment entity parents" (BC20) which would have to apply the fair value measurement.
+Our experience has led us to believe that there will be a significant number of cases in which the parent entity is not an investment entity itself (examples aree.g. banks or corporations with venture capital activities).
 Furthermore, a possibly small number of affected entities does not seem to justify dismissing the accounting method that is likely to result in more decision-useful information.
 Considering the costs and benefits, retaining the fair value measurement would entail the measurement exercise once whereas not retaining would add gathering information for and processing consolidation entries.
-The IASB's proposal is also inconsistent with the requirement that parents of investment entities would retain the accounting applied for the associates or joint arrangements of the investment entity.
+ThisThe IASB's proposal is also inconsistent with the requirement that parents of investment entities would retain the accounting applied for the associates or joint arrangements of the investment entity.